top of page

 • Individuals subject to audit due to turnover or gross receipts exceeding the prescribed limit must file by the specified due date.

 • Individuals who have deposited an amount exceeding Rs.
-1 Crore during a financial year in a current account held with a cooperative bank or a bank.
+1 crore during a financial year in a current account held with a cooperative bank or a bank.

 • Business owners, professionals, and companies are obligated to file income tax returns.